That’s right we said it! Or would you like to continue to ride in the back of the bus.

-Join us at the 2017 RSJ Convention in Los Angeles, where we’ll be discussing the book industry and where the African-American author and black books fall within it.
+Join us at the RSJ Book Lovers Convention, where we’ll be discussing the book industry and where the African-American author and black books fall within it.
 As well as how you as an author and/or reader can help make positive changes.

 We’d love to hear your thoughts on the subject.
 Be sure to comment below.

 (To read the full article by Syreeta Barlow, Click Here)

 View a promo VIDEO of the RSJ Event discussion on this topic, Click Here